Serena Auñón-Chancellor: Personal life

 Auñón's father is Jorge Auñón, a Cuban exile who arrived in the United States in 1960; her mother is Margaret Auñón.

-Auñón-Chancellor is married to physicist Jeff Chancellor and has a step-daughter named Serafina Chancellor (from previous marriage of her husband).
-They currently live in League City, Texas.
+Auñón-Chancellor is married to physicist Jeff Chancellor and has a step-daughter (from her husband's previous marriage).

 Auñón-Chancellor is a licensed amateur radio operator with the call sign of KG5TMT.
 She earned her Technician Class license and was granted her callsign by the Federal Communications Commission (FCC) on June 2, 2017.
-Auñón-Chancellor made random (unscheduled) ham radio contacts from the ISS, generally working morning and early afternoon Saturday (US Time) passes over the US during the final weeks of her ISS mission.
+During the final weeks of her ISS mission, Auñón-Chancellor made random (unscheduled) ham radio contacts from the ISS, generally as the ISS made its Saturday morning and early afternoon (US Time) passes over the US.

+Auñón-Chancellor teaches students at Texas A&M University.
+She is a professor within the Family Medicine Residency Program.
+Her current fields of inquiry include thrombosis in microgravity, clinical implications of space radiation, and the significant medical effects faced by astronauts during exploration class missions.
+She currently is the Director of the Texas Medical Branch Aerospace Medicine Residency Program.
+She helps train physicians who help hope to serve the U.S. space program.

 Honors and awards

 Auñón-Chancellor has received the following awards and honors: